-If you are clinically depressed and also experiencing sexual problems, you're not alone.
-Sexual problems, such as erectile dysfunction (ED) or an inability to have an orgasm, often co-exist with depression.
-The good news is that doctors can usually treat sexual problems that are related to depression.
+If you are clinically depressed, it’s not uncommon to also have sexual problems.
+Issues such as erectile dysfunction (ED) or an inability to have an orgasm often go along with depression.
+But doctors can usually treat sexual problems that are related to depression.

-As helpful as antidepressants are in boosting a person's mood or sense of self-worth, some types of antidepressants -- for example, the selective serotonin reuptake inhibitors (SSRIs) -- can have undesirable side effects.
+As helpful as antidepressants are in boosting a person's mood or sense of self-worth, some types of antidepressants -- for example, selective serotonin reuptake inhibitors (SSRIs) -- can have unwanted side effects.
 Those side effects can result in sexual problems.

-Antidepressants help boost mood in people with depression by altering the functioning of brain chemicals (neurotransmitters).
+Antidepressants help improve mood in people with depression by changing how neurotransmitters work.
 But the same chemicals are involved in the sexual response.
-Antidepressants affect nerve pathways that regulate the sexual response, potentially causing sexual dysfunction.
+Antidepressants affect nerve pathways that control the sexual response, potentially causing sexual dysfunction.
 The sexual side effects of antidepressants sometimes increase as the dose of medication increases.
 Antidepressants that affect serotonin are also often used to treat premature ejaculation in men.